jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 If you're a Rightist, ask how many corporate boardrooms want their employees to be financially independent and capable of taking months off work when needed?
 Practically none is the answer.
 Then how is more corporate employment the best way to make regular people more secure?

 Moreover, a government safety net and "the markets" are proving to be undependable.
 Neither are guarantees Main Street can depend on.
 Government aid is weeks away if it comes at all.
-And the stock markets recent plunge wiped out many personal savings.
+And the stock markets recent plunge damaged many personal savings.
 Why should regular people depend on such undependable support systems?

 The truth is, at this moment, people need solar panels, stores of food in their cellars, and a robust local supply system.
-Even better would be online education, seamless communication with medical professionals, easy tests for the virus, and the ability to still make a living during a disaster.
+Even better would be online education, seamless communication with medical professionals, easy tests for the virus, insurance apps customers control, and the ability to still make a living during a disaster.

 Regular people can have all of this with modern technology.